PM inaugurates Port Qasim LNG terminal

 the government brought this inexpensive source of energy to

-the country in record time of less than 14 months.
+the country in record time.

 He said the previous three governments made several